 Answering emergency 911 calls for the area.

-Paging and dispatching for seven rural fire departments: Millersville, Delta, Whitewater, East County, North County, Fruitland, and Gordonville.
+Paging and dispatching for eight fire departments or districts: Jackson Fire Rescue, Millersville, Delta, Whitewater, East County, North County, Fruitland, and Gordonville.

-Paging and dispatching for medical first responders in four rural districts: Millersville, East County, Gordonville and Fruitland.
+Paging and dispatching for medical first responders in four districts and the City of Jackson: Millersville, East County, Gordonville, Fruitland, and Jackson Fire Rescue.